RIJKSMUSEUM

 5/5

-Jeff, USA
+Emmeline, USA

 5/5

-Amanda, USA
+Donna, USA

-The Night Watch by Rembrandt van Rijn is the crown jewel of the Rijksmuseum’s collection.
+The Night Watch by Rembrandt van Rijn is the Rijksmuseum’s most famous painting.
 The entire museum was designed around this symbolic painting.
-As it is extremely popular, we recommend to take the tour in the morning, before the ‘rush hour’.
+Because of its popularity, we recommend scheduling your tour in the morning to avoid the crowds.

 The art of the everyday in the Dutch Golden Age

 The Rijksmuseum’s Gallery of Honour brings together many iconic Dutch paintings.
 After Rembrandt, we move on to other masters.
 The painters of the Dutch Golden Age worked in many different genres.
-Art market in the Netherlands was exceptionally large and thriving, compared to the rest of Europe.
+The art market in the Netherlands was exceptionally large and thriving, compared to the rest of Europe.
 Artists’ new clients belonged to a wealthy middle class.
 They valued art they could relate to.

 So, Dutch Golden Age painters invented the art of the everyday.
 They specialized in still lifes, landscapes, scenes of ordinary life.
 We zoom in on these inventions with artists like Jan de Heem, Jacob van Ruysdael, or Pieter de Hooch.
 This beautiful art can reveal fascinating details about the 17th century people’s ideas, values and everyday life.
 But its naturalism can be deceiving.
 These paintings only appear to be straightforward.
 We will learn to read their hidden meaning.